Can Lego bricks and other construction toys boost your

-In observational studies, kids who spent more free time with puzzles or building blocks scored higher on tests of spatial ability (Levine et al 2012).
-Another study found that boys outperformed girls in spatial tasks, but only among children from middle- and higher-socioeconomic backgrounds (Levine et al 2005).
+In observational studies, kids who spent more free time with puzzles or building blocks scored higher on tests of spatial ability (Jirout and Newcombe 2015; Levine et al 2012).
+Other research found that boys outperformed girls in spatial tasks, but only among children from middle- and higher-socioeconomic backgrounds (Levine et al 2005).
 Among kids from low-income homes – where opportunities for construction play may be more limited – there was no sex difference.
 Researchers speculate that high-income boys have the dual advantage of (1) better access to expensive construction toys, and (2) more encouragement

 - more social encouragement to play with such toys.